suphamster/lada/docs/training_and_dataset_creation.md

 The script uses the NSFW detection model.
 Some filtering options are available in the training config files and in the script for automatic filtering of invalid data.
 Neither of those are perfectly accurate, and you probably want to validate and remove false-positive clips manually.

+Have a look at the created metadata JSON files: You can find watermark (text,logos) detection and video quality information which may come in handy for filtering depending on your data sources.

 > [!TIP]
 > I used the following workflow for manual clean-up:
 > (1) open the directory of created NSFW scenes in your file explorer in thumbnail view.
 (2) Wait until thumbnails have been created.
 (3) Based on what you can see in the thumbnail delete files if they contain watermarks or don't look like an actual NSFW scene.
 (4) write a shell script to delete corresponding mask and json metadata files